 How to add film grain to a video on a Mac

 A little film grain is the fastest way to turn a clean, over-smooth digital clip into something that feels shot on film — warmer, more analog, more cinematic.
-Here's how to add film grain to a video on a Mac in one tap, 100% offline: no account, no upload, no watermark.
+Here's how to add film grain to a video on a Mac in one tap, 100% offline: no account, no upload.

 The fastest way: just ask